 This blog is about my journey through life that has led me to this moment, where I seek the attention of the internet to tell everyone how vegan I can be!
 I am a 30-something year old guy raised by a father who went bird hunting whenever the season was open, and a mother that cooked a dead animal every night for dinner.
-And now I’m a happily married vegan with a wife who also abstains from animal products.
+And now I’m a happily married vegan with a wife and baby daughter whom also abstain from animal products.

 This blog will not be about criticizing American society for breeding a culture of animal exploitation (trust me there are plenty of blogs out there about that topic if you want to find them).
 This blog will be about the lighter side to this lifestyle.
 Sure, there’s plenty of things for vegans to be angry about, but that doesn’t mean we hate to laugh or have fun.
 I have always had a good sense of humor, and like one of my favorite professors always said: “Life is a tragedy.
 You can either laugh or cry…it’s better to laugh.”
 (I think he was quoting a Russian playwright, but I couldn’t find the reference, so I will just pretend it was his words).
 Some posts will be funny (at least in my opinion) and some will not; I guess it will depend on my mood that day or week.
-I will also post some short stories that I have written, which are almost always comedies.
 I will also post more scholarly stuff (more on that below) that I have written and presented, which may appeal to fellow animal rights activists, and literary snobs (again, see below).

 A little bit more about myself: